Stephen McPhee: Port Vale

 McPhee signed for Port Vale on a free transfer in July 2001 and would soon show himself to be arguably Brian Horton's best signing at the club.
 He scored on his debut against Notts County and finished the season as the club's top scorer with 14 goals in 51 games, including one in the 2001 Potteries derby.
-Paul Jewell's Wigan Athletic made a bid for McPhee that was accepted by his club (£300,000), however the deal fell through as the Scotsman's agent rejected Wigan's contract offer.
-The 2002–03 season was one largely devoid of goals for the striker, his strike against Oldham Athletic in October ended a run of 21 games without a goal, but only two goals followed in the remaining 34 matches.
+Paul Jewell's Wigan Athletic made a bid for McPhee that was accepted by his club (£300,000).
+However, the deal fell through as the Scotsman's agent rejected Wigan's contract offer.
+The 2002–03 season was one largely devoid of goals for the striker, his strike against Oldham Athletic in October ended a run of 21 games without a goal, but only two goals followed in the remaining 34 matches as he was played at wide right.

-In the 2003–04 season he scored 27 goals to help Vale finish seventh in League One, this was the second highest goal tally for a Port Vale player in 66 years.
+In the 2003–04 season, he formed a strike partnership with Steve Brooker and scored 27 goals to help Vale finish seventh in League One; this was the second-highest goal tally for a Port Vale player in 66 years.
 For this feat he was named player of the year at Vale Park, but as the team had not secured promotion McPhee rejected a new contract.
-A British club would have to negotiate a fee with the "Valiants" before talking to McPhee, however a foreign club would be free to sign him without dealing with Vale.
+A British club would have to negotiate a fee with the "Valiants" before talking to McPhee.
+However, a foreign club would be free to sign him without dealing with Vale.

-Rumours linking McPhee with Portuguese side Beira-Mar were denied by the club and chairman Bill Bratt stated "this is news to us".
+Rumours linking McPhee with Portuguese side Beira-Mar were denied by the club, and chairman Bill Bratt stated, "this is news to us".
 The following week the cash-strapped club rejected a £100,000 bid from Leeds United "out of hand", branding it as an offer "not even worth considering".

 Beira-Mar

-Later that month his agent negotiated a move to Beira-Mar meaning Vale lost the player for nothing.
+Later that month, his agent negotiated a move to Beira-Mar, meaning Vale lost the player for nothing.
 McPhee said the move not about money, but about "bettering himself".

 Beira-Mar were managed at the time by Mick Wadsworth, who was sacked four games after McPhee signed.
 McPhee was used in various positions and scored five goals in 31 appearances, but despite this Beira-Mar were relegated from the Portuguese top flight in bottom place.
 Despite the club's poor season his consistent performances attracted interest from other clubs.